arnofaure/free-sfx/README.md

 - Voice
 - Woosh

-I'm going try to keep updating this library with new sounds every once in a while.
+I will try to keep updating this library with new sounds every once in a while.

 License
 ---